Upendra Kumar

-Upendra Kumar (18 July 1941 – 24 January 2002) was an Indian composer who predominantly worked in Kannada and Odia films.
+Upendra Kumar (18 July 1941 – 24 January 2002) was an Indian composer who predominantly worked in Kannada films.
 He was known for his strong association with Rajkumar and his family and scored some of his career best compositions for the films featuring Rajkumar and his sons.
-He had scored for 210 films including Tamil, Telugu, Malayalam and Tulu films.
+He had scored for 210 films mainly in Kannada, in addition to Odia, Tamil, Telugu, Malayalam and Tulu films.

 Early life

 Kumar originally hailed from Digapahandi, a town in the present-day Odisha State of India.
-He was born in 1941 in Madras (now Chennai) in British India to a Telugu-speaking brahmin family.
+He was born in 1941 in Madras (now Chennai) in British India.
 His father, Lakshman Swamy was an astrologer.
 Kumar studied up to seventh Grade and shifted towards music learning with the help of his uncle, Apparao.
 He underwent rigorous training in Hindustani classical, Western instrumental and Indian string instruments.
-He graduated with a bachelor's degree in Indian classical music, Odia music and sitar from the Uthkala College of Music and Dance.
+He graduated with a bachelor's degree in Indian classical music, Odissi music and sitar from the Utkala College of Music and Dance.
 Upon completion of his graduation, he left for Madras looking for opportunities.